jimmyschi/AI-Powered-Fitness-Trainer/README.md

 ## Live Website: http://34.118.173.89/

 ### 1. LLM Chatbot Feedback
 I incorporated Hugging Face Transformers popular text generation models including Deepseek-R1 and TinyLlama to provide the user with recommendations for improving their exercise form based off their uploaded video.
-I accomplished this by creating a prompt to the chatbot (in ChatML format for TinyLlama) that includes specific directions as to what it should be looking to suggest improvements on.
+I accomplished this by creating a prompt to the chatbot that includes specific directions as to what it should be looking to suggest improvements on.
 The prompt consisted of specific instructions along with calculated range of motion angles computed from extracted joint position landmarks using Google's Mediapipe pose detection model.

 ### Model Selection